wasplang/wasp/README.md

 # Simple Data Structures

 Wasp is an extremely basic language and standard library.
+Everything is a linked list.

 ## Linked List